kumahq/kuma-website/README.md

 redirects in [Netlify format](https://www.netlify.com/blog/2019/01/16/redirect-rules-for-all-how-to-configure-redirects-for-your-static-site/) to the end of the `netlify.toml` file
 2. Runs the build script that exists under the `[build]` heading at the top of the `netlify.toml` file

-At this point the site should be successfully deployed, and the redirects created.